Publish hosted feature layers

 15. Click Save to create the feature layer.

-When the feature layer is created, its details page appears.
+When the feature layer is created, its item page appears.

 Next, add fields to each layer and table, define attribute lists and ranges, define feature templates, and configure other settings that you require.